dotzenith/AvatarAPI.rs/README.md

 All of the endpoints above require the `value` parameter, which is case sensitive

 There is also an optional `num` parameter that can be used to specify how many quotes you'd like.
-Quotes can be in the range `[0, 255]` (yes it's just a `u8`, I don't know why you'd want 0 quotes)
+Quotes can be in the range `[1, 255]`

 <b></b>